hujohn1/hujohn1/README.md

 You can often find me writing C++ or JS
 In my spare time, I have also dabbled in PHP, Mongo, Java, Electron, Vue

 Always open to collaborating on something new!

+Favorite Quote
-"Never let your schooling get in the way of your education"
+"*Never let your schooling get in the way of your education*"
+-Mark Twain